noccu/umamusu-translate/README.md

 No maintainer nor contributor will be repsonsible for any issues encountered as a result of use.

 [^1]: cygames has a relatively good track record in leaving non-cheating, non-damaging tools and users alone in my experience.
 Any possible crackdown is also likely to start with announcements and warnings before bans.

+# **Current state (maintainer's note)**
+This project has taken a lot of time and effort that I can't afford to keep providing.
+It will no longer be updated outside of the following:
+- Integration of translation PRs
+- Critical bug fixes & changes
+- Minor housekeeping

+Some occasional additions are still possible.
+All the work that has gone into it over one and a half years as well as the abilities it provides both to users and community contributors also remain available.

+My own work on the project, to the degree I can afford it, is continued in a separate version accessible to monthly supporters.
+This includes:
+- New translations
+- Latest game updates
+- Additional content (lyrics, pakatube, …)
+- Patch improvements & QOL
+- Translation spotlights; a series of small periodic writeups expanding upon some translations
+- Priority tech support

+Currently this is available to supporters with any amount of pledge.
+Please come join if you can!

 # Setting up / Getting started
 [An alternative guide with images by CryDuringItAll](https://docs.google.com/document/d/1_Ze8oez90d3Ic1rJhbK4F3wWe7hAIB_j2vJFjmcHfkY)